Ordering Power is Sanctioning Power: Sanction Evasion-MEV and the Limits of On-Chain Enforcement

 \textbf{Protocol-Dependent Manifestation.} Although our empirical analysis focuses on USDT and USDC on Ethereum, the core SE-MEV conflict is not limited to these assets or to Ethereum.
-It can arise for any centralized stablecoin (e.g., PYUSD, TUSD) that enforces sanctions through reactive, on-chain mechanisms, across both Layer-1 and Layer-2 systems where transaction ordering is controlled by block proposers, builders, or sequencers whose decisions are economically incentivized.
-While the underlying incentives are shared, SE-MEV does not manifest uniformly across protocols.
-On Ethereum, where transaction ordering is mediated through an open, auction-based MEV market, SE-MEV tends to materialize as market capture, with stablecoin issuers incentivized to become dominant bidders or to integrate tightly with MEV infrastructure.
-In contrast, on systems such as Tron, where ordering power is concentrated among a small, fixed set of validators and public auctions are absent, similar incentives may instead favor off-chain coordination between stablecoin issuers and ordering authorities.
-These differences highlight that SE-MEV is an unavoidable but protocol-dependent phenomenon, whose impact on decentralization is shaped by the specific design of transaction ordering mechanisms.
+It can arise for any centralized stablecoin (e.g., PYUSD, TUSD) that enforces sanctions through reactive, on-chain mechanisms, across other Layer-1 and Layer-2 systems where transaction ordering is controlled by economically motivated actors.
+The same incentive conflict, however, can lead to different outcomes under different ordering designs.
+On Ethereum, where ordering is mediated by an open MEV market, SE-MEV is likely to appear as market capture, pushing issuers toward aggressive bidding or tighter integration with MEV infrastructure.
+On systems such as Tron, where ordering power is concentrated among a small set of validators and public auctions are absent, the same pressure may instead favor off-chain coordination with ordering authorities.
+SE-MEV is therefore general in cause but protocol-dependent in form, with its decentralization impact shaped by each chain's ordering design.

 \textbf{Temporal Coverage.} Our dataset ends on August 31, 2025 and does not capture the most recent months of on-chain activity.
 The nearly eight-year span nonetheless covers the Proof-of-Work to Proof-of-Stake transition, the maturation of the MEV supply chain, and the period following the GENIUS Act's enactment in July 2025, across which the same SE-MEV escalation trajectory persists.